-- Questions repeated by an authority figure, such as an advocate, as these may cause the witness to conclude that the first answer was wrong (even if correct) and to change it.
+- Questions using figures of speech (eg 'I'm going to jog your memory') and the present tense (eg 'Are you at school?') which may be interpreted literally. - Questions repeated by an authority figure, such as an advocate, as these may cause the witness to conclude that the first answer was wrong (even if correct) and to change it.
 If a question must be repeated because an answer was unclear, this should be explained to the witness. - Series of leading questions inviting repetition of either 'Yes' or 'No' answers.
 An acquiescent witness may adopt a pattern of replies 'cued' by the questioner and cease to respond to individual questions. - A challenge that the witness is lying or confused.
 If this is developmentally appropriate for the witness it should be addressed separately, in simple language, at the end of cross-examination.
 Repeated assertions to a young or vulnerable witness that he or she is lying are likely to cause the witness serious distress.
 They do not serve any proper evidential purpose and should not be permitted.
 In the case of a young child it is not necessary to do more than say ' (D) says he did not is D telling the truth or a lie'.
 That does not suggest the child has lied but puts the challenge if a challenge is needed.
 In many cases the defendant's case will be clearly known to the jury so a challenge may not be necessary.